 The degree to which encounters with endangered and other protected species would change under any of the alternatives is related to how fishing effort would change if a given alternative is implemented.
-If the quota is increased over the Status Quo Alternative 3 level (as under Alternatives 1a/1b and 2), then it is possible that there could be some increase in the extent of directed dogfish fishing in the EEZ.
+If the quota is increased as under Alternatives 1, 2, and 3, compared to Alternative 4, then it is possible that there could be some increase in the extent of directed dogfish fishing in the EEZ.
 If this occurs, then encounters with protected resources could be attributable to activity by the dogfish fishery.
 Directed fishing appears to be related to the type of gear used with much greater likelihood of directed effort with bottom longlines, less likelihood with bottom otter trawls, and gillnets somewhere in between.
 Additionally, because the abundance of dogfish has increased, larger catches are not necessarily associated with an increase in fishing effort.
 That a given trip would be made for the sole purpose of harvesting dogfish is also less likely the farther from shore that trip occurs.
-Nevertheless, in comparison to the Alternative 3, it is expected that directed dogfish fishing in the EEZ is more likely to increase than decrease under Alternatives 1a/1b and 2, and to the greatest degree under Alternative 1a.
+Nevertheless, in comparison to the Alternative 4, it is expected that directed dogfish fishing in the EEZ is more likely to increase than decrease under Alternatives 1 and 2, and to the greatest degree under Alternative 3.

-As to the impacts of trip limits, which differentiates Alternative 1a (4,000 lb) from all the other alternatives (3,000 lb), although the likelihood for increased directed fishing is greatest under the larger Alternative 1a trip limits, the greater abundance of the resource makes it unlikely that directed effort will increase substantially.
-The difference in total impacts between Alternatives

-1a and 1b are not expected to be differentiable.
-Therefore the impacts on protected resources are expected to range from low negative (Alternatives 1a/1b, 2) to null Alternative 3.
+As to the impacts of trip limits, which differentiates Alternative 1 and 3 (4,000 lb) from Alternatives 2 and 4 (3,000 lb), although the likelihood for increased directed fishing is greatest under the larger Alternative 1 and 3 trip limits, the greater abundance of the resource makes it unlikely that directed effort will increase substantially.
+The difference in total impacts between Alternatives 1, 2 and 3 are not expected to be differentiable.
+Therefore the impacts on protected resources are expected to range from low negative (Alternatives 1 - 3) to null (Alternative 4).

 The protected species that would be encountered from directed dogfish fishing would likely be similar to those which occurred in the historic North Carolina gill net fishery.
 As such, one might expect that encounters with coastal bottlenose dolphins, sea turtles, and harbor porpoises may occur (see Section 6.3).
 However, since the implementation of the Bottlenose Dolphin Take Reduction Plan and Harbor Porpoise Take Reduction Plan, more stringent rules are in place than existed when those previously mentioned encounters took place.
 Specifically, nets must be attended and no night time sets are allowed.
 Similarly, the Atlantic Large Whale Take Reduction Plan should reduce potential encounters with whales.
-Nevertheless, it is possible that protected resource encounters associated with spiny dogfish harvest may increase under Alternatives 1a/1b and 2 as compared to Alternative 3, and to the greatest degree under Alternative 1a.
+Nevertheless, it is possible that protected resource encounters associated with spiny dogfish harvest may increase under Alternatives 1 - 3 as compared to Alternative 3, and to the greatest degree under Alternative 3.

 It is likely with this potential for increased fishing, gear interactions with protected resources would also increase, resulting in low negative impacts to this VEC.
-There is the potential for continued low negative impacts to protected resources under Alternative 3.
-However, because the abundance of dogfish has increased greatly, effort is unlikely to increase substantially.
+There is the potential for continued low negative impacts to protected resources under Alternative 4.
+However, because the abundance of dogfish has increased greatly, effort is unlikely to increase significantly.